BooleanJulien/BNC_quant_technical_test/README.md

 ## Acknowledgements

-We would like to thank the reviewers for their time and consideration in evaluating this project.
+I would like to thank the reviewers for their time and consideration in evaluating this project.
 Your feedback is greatly appreciated.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>